This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed at the bottom.

 Anticonvulsants and Suicide

 In 2008 the U.S. Food and Drug Administration issued a warning that all anti-seizure drugs have the potential to cause suicidal thoughts and behaviors.
-Children using these drugs should be monitored for any signs that this is happening.
-It is a rare side effect, but one that has the potential to be deadly.
+Children using these drugs should be monitored for any signs of this happening.
+It is a rare side effect but has the potential to be deadly.